-Course Description and Prerequisites: This course discusses nutrient-gene interactions, and how the interactions regulate gene, protein expression, and metabolism.
-Specifically, the course covers the basis of epigenetics (i.e., DNA methylation, histone modification, and non-coding RNA), dietary and nutritional contributions to epigenetic programming, and epigenetic mechanisms underlying metabolic disease (e.g., obesity, diabetes, cardiovascular disease, and cancer).
+Course Description and Prerequisites: This course discusses nutrient-gene interactions, and how the interactions regulate expression of genes and proteins and cell metabolism.
+Specifically, the course covers the basis of epigenetics (i.e., DNA methylation, histone modification, and noncoding RNA), nutritional contributions to epigenetic programming, and epigenetic mechanisms underlying metabolic disease (e.g., obesity, diabetes, cardiovascular disease, and cancer).

-Prerequisites for Undergraduates: Biochemistry (BCH 4024 or BCH 3025) and Genetics (AGR3303, PCB3063, or PCB 4522).; Pre-requisites for Graduate Students: M.S. or Ph.D. students in life sciences.
+Prerequisites for Undergraduates: BSC2010 or an equivalent 2000/3000 level biology course that addresses gene or protein expression in the cell; Pre-requisites for Graduate Students: M.S. or Ph.D. students in life/health sciences.